Best time to find cheap flights, 7% potential price drop

-June and July are generally the warmest months in Aberdeen with an average temperature of around 18 C (64 F).
-November through February is typically the coldest and wettest time with an average temperature slightly above freezing.
+June and July are generally the warmest months in Aberdeen with an average temperature of around 64 F. November through February is typically the coldest and wettest time with an average temperature slightly above freezing.
 Rain may occur throughout the year.

 Aberdeen’s peak tourist season takes place in June and July when the weather is driest and warmest and periods of daylight are the longest of the year.

-Aberdeen’s two main areas of interest for tourists – Old Aberdeen and the city centre – are both compact enough that visitors can easily walk between sites.
+Aberdeen’s two main areas of interest for tourists – Old Aberdeen and the city center – are both compact enough that visitors can easily walk between sites.
 There are many pedestrian maps at the sites showing walking routes throughout the city.
-A few bus operators also offer bus routes throughout Aberdeen, available from the city centre to the outer suburbs and beyond.
-Aberdeen International Airport (ABZ) is located in Dyce, a suburb of Aberdeen about 9 km (6 miles) northwest of the city centre.
+A few bus operators also offer bus routes throughout Aberdeen, available from the downtown to the outer suburbs and beyond.

 Storybook Glen in the southwest of Aberdeen is ideal for those with younger children.
 The 28-acre theme park hosts more than 100 fairytale and nursery rhyme characters in beautiful Royal Deeside.